mossblaser/place-and-route-interchange-format/README.md

     in the *application graph*.
 During routing, edges are converted into specific routes through a SpiNNaker machine which can be used to generate routing tables.
 An edge may also have a (positive) weight associated with it which may be used as a hint by placement and routing algorithms.
+Finally, an edge may be labelled with a 'type' which may be interpreted by applications arbitrarily.
+For example, the type may indicate the type of SpiNNaker packet associated with the edge (e.g. multicast).

 Resource
 :   A *resource* is any finite resource available to a SpiNNaker chip (e.g.